You are here :

 If you're interested in the most recent information about our community or you're looking for some historical data, take a look at our Community Profile where you'll find information presented in table and chart format along with a commentary that will provide answers to the majority of frequently asked socio-demographic questions.
 All tables and charts can be downloaded or exported.

-Take a glimpse into the exciting future of the City of Swan, by viewing our Population and Household Forecasts.
-Forecast figures are included for the entire local government area as well as each of our local planning areas for the years 2011 - 2036 and include population growth, age groups, residential development and household types.
-Presented as data sub-sets of their respective local planning areas, recent additions to the forecasts include high growth areas such as The Vines, and the CBD areas of Midland and Ellenbrook.
+Take a glimpse into the future of the City of Swan by viewing our Population and Household Forecasts for each year from 2011 through to 2036.
+Updated in July 2015, forecasts cover for the entire local government area as well as each of our local planning areas and include population growth, age groups, residential development and household types.
+Presented as data sub-sets of their respective local planning areas, recent additions to the forecasts include the high growth CBD areas of Midland and Ellenbrook.

 The economic profiling tool provides information about the City's economy and workforce.
-It includes information about the size and performance of the local economy, its economic base and how it is changing; the number of businesses in each industry sector, how many people they employ and how each industry contributes to the economy; the location of jobs in each industry sector, the characteristics of workers, where our workers come from, and where our residents go to work.
+It includes information about the size and performance of the local economy, it's gross regional product (GRP), the economic base and how it is changing; industry sector profiles and location quotients; the number of businesses in each industry sector, how many people they employ and how each industry contributes to the economy; the location of jobs in each industry sector, the characteristics of workers, where our workers come from, and where our residents go to work.

 If you're looking to visualise statistical data according to our local planning areas, take a look at the City of Swan Social Atlas.

 The Social Atlas presents key socio-demographic data about the City in interactive map formats.
 Using figures from the 2006 and 2011 Census, the data identifies patterns and trends in the area.
 Further detail, explanatory notes and data analysis are provided and tailoring data on specific information is possible by exporting to other software applications.